 - What is the HBS Health Care Initiative?

-The HBS Health Care Initiative was launched in 2005 to promote one of our top priorities: health care.
-Through courses, industry speakers, and career coaching, our Health Care Initiative serves as a gateway to the vast opportunities at HBS—and exposes aspiring health care leaders to the complex facets of this dynamic industry.
+The HBS Health Care Initiative was launched in 2005 to promote one of our top priorities—health care.
+Through courses, industry speakers, career coaching, and alumni engagement the Initiative serves as a gateway to the vast opportunities at HBS, and exposes aspiring health care leaders to the complex facets of this dynamic industry.

 - Are any courses required as part of the Health Care Initiative?